 Insulin resistance can send your inflammation levels soaring.
-This can look like large pores in the skin from an increase in oil production, increased acne, dark skin patches called acanthosis nigricans, and even an increase in skin tags.
+This can look like large pores in the skin from increased oil production, increased acne, dark skin patches called acanthosis nigricans, and even an increase in skin tags.

 Many things can cause insulin resistance, including overeating, weight gain, high fructose intake from added sugars, reduced physical activity, and a disruption in the bacterial environment in your gut.

-Insulin does not usually present symptoms until diabetes develops, and most people are not even aware they have the condition.
+Insulin does not usually present symptoms until diabetes develops, and most people are unaware they have the condition.
 Testing from your doctor is the best way to tell if you are actually insulin resistant.
 I’ve found that certain foods and lifestyle changes that help insulin resistance are also great for calming acne and other inflammatory skin conditions in my professional skin practice.

 Natural ways to address insulin resistance: